 Details of prizes awarded by the Faculty of Business and Economics are available at: http://www.businessandeconomics.mq.edu.au/undergraduate_degrees/prizes_scholarships

 The required texts for the unit, which are available from the Co-op Bookshop are as follows:

 Martinov-Bennie, N., Soh, D. and Frohbus, K. (2017) Auditing and Assurance: A Case Studies Approach, 7th Edition, LexisNexis Butterworths, Sydney, Australia.

-Gay, G. and Simnett, R. (2015) Auditing and Assurance Services in Australia + Connect, 6th edition, McGraw-Hill, Sydney, Australia.
+Gay, G. and Simnett, R. (2017) Auditing and Assurance Services in Australia + Connect, 6th Edition Revised, McGraw-Hill, Sydney, Australia.

 Additional required readings will also be made available on iLearn.

 Students are also expected to read relevant standards and guidance which are available online at http://www.auasb.gov.au (ASAs, ASQC, ASRS, and AGS) and http//www.apesb.org.au (APES).
 These are also contained in the Chartered Accountants Australia and New Zealand Auditing Handbook that is available for purchase as follows:

 Chartered Accountants Australia and New Zealand (2017) Auditing, Assurance and Ethics Handbook 2017, John Wiley & Sons Australia Ltd, Brisbane, Australia.

 The following texts/resources are recommended as useful references: